learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 1. In the `components/YouTubeDebugger.js` file, create a `YouTubeDebugger` React component.

-2. This component has several state properties.
-We want 3 separate pieces of state:

-  - `errors`: initial value of an empty array
+2. This component has one piece of state, `settings`, which has an initial value of an object:
-  - `user`: initial value of `null`
-  - `settings`: an object:

 ```js
 {